mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 The Svelte site has a nice
-[Tutorial playground area](https://svelte.dev/tutorial/basics) that is useful to understand the concepts behind the library, but because it is focused on the component side of Svelte (as opposed to the framework, SvelteKit) there isn’t any formal guide to help you get up and running with a real world application using SvelteKit.
-Thankfully, EmberJS has a fairly thorough [Tutorial](https://guides.emberjs.com/release/tutorial/part-1/) that is great for introducing the principles of the framework.
-So we will be cross-pollinating and using SvelteKit to build the Ember-Super-Rentals demo app.
+[Tutorial playground area](https://svelte.dev/tutorial/basics) that is useful to understand the concepts behind the library.
+However, because it is focused on the component side of Svelte (as opposed to the framework, SvelteKit), there isn’t any formal guide to help you get up and running with a real world application using SvelteKit.
+Thankfully, EmberJS has a fairly thorough [Tutorial](https://guides.emberjs.com/release/tutorial/part-1/) that is great for introducing the principles of the framework; so we will be cross-pollinating and using SvelteKit to build the Ember-Super-Rentals demo app.
 And while we’re at it, we can also draw some comparisons between the frameworks.